iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

 ### iRedAPD

-Copy custom settings from `/opt/iredapd/settings.py` to `/opt/iredmail/custom/iredapd/settings.py`.
+Copy custom settings from `/opt/iredapd/settings.py` to `/opt/iredmail/custom/iredapd/settings.py` (this file will be linked back to `/opt/iredapd/custom_settings.py`).

 If you have whitelisted IP addresses/networks listed in Postfix config file `/etc/postfix/main.cf`, parameter `mynetworks =`, you may want to whitelist them to avoid greylisting or other access control in `/opt/iredmail/custom/iredapd/settings.py` too.
 For example:

 ```
 MYNEWTORKS = ['192.168.0.1', '172.16.0.0/8']